- Guide To Buying AED: How to Purchase Defibrillators

 In the United States 1,000 people every single day experience a Sudden Cardiac Arrest (SCA), and only 10% survive.
 Cardiac arrest affects people of all ages, ethnicities, genders, and even those who seem perfectly healthy, which is why it is important to invest in an accessible, easy-to-use Automated External Defibrillator (AED).
 Whether you’re a parent looking to protect your family or a law enforcement agency looking to equip your squad cars, having an AED on hand increases the chances of immediate defibrillation, which is crucial to save a life during cardiac arrest.

 By owning an AED, you can provide immediate lifesaving assistance when during a cardiac emergency where time is of the utmost essence.
 Read on to learn about the features you should consider when making this important and potentially lifesaving purchase.

-How To Evaluate The Features That Matter When Buying A New Aed Unit
+How To Evaluate The Features That Matter When Buying AED Units